Jacob Stallings Preview, Player Props: Marlins vs. Brewers

 Jacob Stallings At The Plate

-- Stallings has picked up a hit in 46.5% of his 71 games this season, with more than one hit in 8.5% of them.
+- Stallings has reached base via a hit in 33 games this season (of 72 played), and had multiple hits in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.